LightSun/android-style/README.md

   1.0.0  support once animation when you jump, you can use it in Transaction.

 ## TODO
-  Support databinding . wait the databing of google lib is stable .
+  Support databinding . wait for the databing of google lib is stable .

 ## issue
    * if you have a good suggestion  about this, please tell me.
 Thanks!